johto89/OSEP-Tools-v2/README.md

 A marriage between [Octoberfest/OSEP-Tools](https://github.com/Octoberfest7/OSEP-Tools) and [chvancooten/OSEP-Code-Snippets](https://github.com/chvancooten/OSEP-Code-Snippets).
 Thanks to those guys for putting in the real work.

 I made some changes to the repos obviously.
-The easiest way to see what I've done is check the commits.
+The easiest way to see what I've done is check the commits and my [Changelog](#changelog) section below.
 Basically what I did was just rewriting the documentation for the tools, and fix some small things here and there.
 I kept everything from OSEP-Tools, but only the projects that I deemed useful from OSEP-Code-Snippets.

 Below is a small table of contents, some notes, and then the disclaimer from the OG OSEP-Tools repo author.